boucadair/ietf-slice-overview/draft-boucadair-teas-ietf-slicing-overview.md

 ## 3GPP 5G End-to-End Network Slices

 {{?I-D.ietf-teas-5g-network-slice-application}} focuses on the application of RFC XXXX Network Slices in the context of the 3GPP 5G slices.

+## Encoding 3GPP Slices for Interactive Media Services

+{{?I-D.jiang-tsvwg-slice-media-service}} explores how IETF schemes (DSCP and UDP options) can be used to expose some QoS-related metadata for specific flows to 5GS.
+The draft focuses on the Extended Reality & multi-modality communication (XRM) service.

 ## Abstraction and Control of Traffic Engineered Networks (ACTN)